 How Long to Smoke Sweet Potatoes

-Of course, there’s nothing to stop you from going for the stronger smoke flavors.
+Of course, you can go for the stronger smoke flavors.
 Try something like mesquite or hickory.

 Tasty Topping Ideas for Sweet Potatoes